Egypt's Mursi brings more Islamists into cabinet

 "If anything it deals a blow to demands for political consensus which the government seems to have ignored."

-The changes underscored the polarized state of an Egyptian political scene split between Mursi and his Islamist allies and opposition parties that accuse him and the Brotherhood of trying to dominate the post-Hosni Mubarak order.
+The changes underscored the polarised state of an Egyptian political scene divided between Mursi and his Islamist allies and opposition parties that accuse him and the Brotherhood of trying to dominate the post-Hosni Mubarak order

-Mursi announced on April 20 he would carry out the reshuffle to replace a government widely criticized for failing to get the economy moving nine months into his presidency.
+Mursi announced on April 20 he would carry out the reshuffle to replace a government widely criticised for failing to get the economy moving nine months into his presidency.

 The United States, which gives Egypt $1.3 billion in military aid each year, has grown more critical of Mursi of late, listing a lack of political inclusivity as a concern.